HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

        Restart all core pods after performing all the tunings steps mentioned.

  - DB2 tuning performed by executing DB2 Reorg and Runstats.

+### Results overview

+- Goal to have K8s multi-node set up to support 10000 concurrent users load with very comfortable average and 95th percentile response times.

+- With the goal in mind for DX rendering medium config, performance tests started with AWS distributed K8s set up having one master (c5.xlarge) and three worker nodes (c5.4xlarge).

+- Load started with 1000 concurrent users and gradually increased 2500, 4000 and 5000.
+We could see the set up could suppport till 5000 concurrent users with average response time of ~345 ms with 18 errors out of 13613873 requests which is very negligible.
+Through out the gradual increase we keep monitor the resource usage of pods and performed the tuning accordigly to improve the response time.

+- Three worker node set up could not support 8000 concurrent users and got many errors in tests because all our core pods are fully utilized and no scope to increase resources for core pods.
+So we moved to four worker node set up and then started with 8000 concurrent users.

+- In four worker node set up for 8000 concurrent user load with results on average response time ~455 ms and less errors around ~67 errors out of 28451772 requests, then further we started for 10000 concurrent user load.

+- Final tuned helm values are below with which 10000 users concurrent load performance tests could achieve our goal of very comfortable average and 95th percentile response times with negligible errors around ~250 out of 35869608 requests